 Do add something unique to the default tracking code.
-The default will automatically have the channel added at the start once you've choose your sharer.
+The default will automatically have the channel you share on added at the start as you pin / tweet / share.

-This is the Pinterest Individual Product Sharer.
-You move through the slides with the forward and back buttons and when you reach a product you want to pin, just click/tap the red Pinterest button.
+Here's what the Speed Sharer looks like.
+You move through the slides with the forward and back buttons and when you reach a product you want to pin / tweet / share, just click / tap the relevant button.
 You can get up quite a speed this way.

-Note that the Zazzle Forum choice will give you what you need to paste into a reply on the Show Me Forum.
+Note that if you scroll down, you'll find the BBCode to copy and paste into a Zazzle Forum post - usually the Show Me Forum.
 Why not have a go?
 It's a great way to get used to using Nifty in a friendly environment while showcasing your designs at the same time.

 Sharing a slideshow is a piece of cake with Nifty.
-There's two types - one comes with its own search, to improve your chances of selling, and the other gives a fancy "bounce" effect.
-To use it, first click/tap the "show/hide" button for it and you'll see:
+To share it, first click/tap the "show/hide" button and you'll see:

 Here's what the slideshow looks like in action: